 If you don't already have a spoon and spatula you can sacrifice to your soap making stash, you can almost always find suitable ones at a thrift store, for nearly nothing.

-Accurate kitchen scale.
+Accurate kitchen scale

 This is a must-have, and one you might actually have to spend a bit on.
 You need to be able to accurately weigh your ingredients, and you want a scale that measures to the hundredth of an ounce, if possible.
 The more accurately you measure your ingredients, the better your soap will turn out.
-This scale does the job well, and it's still under $10.

-Immersion Blender.
+Immersion Blender

 This is another item you actually do need.
 It takes forever to mix soap to trace by hand, and that totally sucks the fun right out of soap making.
 But chances are, someone you know may have an extra immersion blender you can have, if you just let folks know you're on the lookout for one.

 Both of my immersion blenders were given to me by friends or family who had an extra and were getting rid of them.
 It's also worth asking in your local Facebook "Buy Nothing" group, to see if anyone has an extra they'd like to see go to good use.
 If you do end up needing to buy one, it's ok to get a cheapie.
-The one I use for soap making is an older version of this one, and it's worked well for years.

-Crock Pot.
+Crock Pot

 You'll only need this if you're making hot process soap (my favorite method right now!)
 Crock pots can often be found very cheaply at yard sales and thrift stores, and often are $5 or less when you see them second hand like this.
-Keep in mind that you'll want a 6 or 8 quart model if you want to do larger batches, like 3 pounds or so, but it doesn't need to be anything fancy.
-This is the crock pot I use for soap making.

-Safety Gear
+Soap Making Safety Gear

 Gloves and safety glasses are a must, but you can pick these up at the dollar store.
 Those are what I use, and I find these gloves, and these goggles to work just fine.
 So for $2, your safety supplies are covered.
 Don't forget to wear a shirt with long sleeves, too!